swhitefi/Comparative_Genomics/day1_morning/README.md

 for i in *.gz; do zcat $i | awk '((NR-2)%4==0){read=$1;total++;count[read]++}END{for(read in count){if(!max||count[read]>max) {max=count[read];maxRead=read};if(count[read]==1){unique++}};print total,unique,unique*100/total,maxRead,count[maxRead],count[maxRead]*100/total}'; done
 ```

-You can find more of such bash one-liners at Stephen Turner's github [page.](https://github.com/stephenturner/oneliners)
+You can find more of such super useful bash one-liners at Stephen Turner's github [page.](https://github.com/stephenturner/oneliners)

 Now we will run FastQC on these raw data to assess its quality.
 FastQC is a quality control tool that reads in sequence data in a variety of formats(fastq, bam, sam) and can either provide an interactive application to review the results or create an HTML based report which can be integrated into any pipeline.
 It is generally the first step that you take upon receiving the sequence data from sequencing facility to get a quick sense of its quality or whether it exhibits any unusual properties(contamination or interesting biological features)